grosser/parallel_tests/Readme.md

                                        Process 1 will contain 1_spec.rb and 2_spec.rb
                                        Process 2 will contain 3_spec.rb
                                        Process 3 will contain all other specs --only-group INT[,INT]       Only run the given group numbers.
-Note that this will force the 'filesize' grouping strategy (even when the runtime log is present) unless you explicitly set it otherwise via the '-group-by' flag.
+                                     Changes `--group-by` default to 'filesize'.
     -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUMBER'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber / spinach